timwenger/RedCedarDocs/readme.md

 ## Closing
 I hope this guide makes your keyboard building adventure more straight forward, and I look forward to seeing your build on the reddit community!

-If I were to make another version of the keyboard,i would want to make the key switches swappable without having to unsolder them, in case I wanted to try lighter spring weights.
+If I were to make another version of the keyboard, I would want to make the key switches swappable without having to unsolder them, in case I wanted to try lighter spring weights or something else